New York City Guide

 29. Tacos From Los Tacos No. 1

-Tacos may not be one of the famous NYC foods, but at Los Tacos No. 1, they should be!
+Tacos may not be one of the famous NYC foods, but at Los Tacos No. 1, they’re considered a staple.
 Here, handmade corn or flour tortillas are stuffed with impossibly tender carne asada, smoky adobada pulled pork or juicy asada chicken.
-Vegetarians can even order a mouthwatering grilled cactus taco!
-There’s no better place in the city for authentic, street-style tacos.

 Los Tacos No. 1 | Multiple Locations | $